LukasMurdock/LukasMurdock.github.io/_pages/about.md

 - Remain calm, cool, and focused on what matters most
 - Adapt to new experiences rather than avoid them
 - Calmly turn mistakes into self-growth and learning rather than let them get me down
-- Keep my emotions close to your chest
+- Keep my emotions close to my chest

 **When learning, I**:
 - Prefer topics that are logical and objective over those that are intuitive and subjective